 A better understanding of these interactions will lead to environmentally friendly and sustainable crop production systems, which are the key to food production.
 Understanding these interactions is the first step to adherence to the EU 'Sustainable Use' directive (often called the IPM directive).

 We use modern, state-of-the-art methods to study pathogen populations and their interactions.
-Modern molecular tools that use markers based on the pathogen DNA have enabled studying them at a resolution that was not possible using older phenotying markers, such as morphoology or virulence
+Modern molecular tools that use markers based on the pathogen DNA have enabled studying them at a resolution that was not possible using older phenotying markers, such as morphoology or virulence to specific resistance genes.

 We have focused on some of the main staple food crops grown in Sweden, such as potatoes and small grains, because these crops are a basic component of the food supply, but also because diseases in these crops are responsible for a large amount of pesticide use in Sweden.
 As a result, we are one of the leading European groups studying late blight of potato, as well as some of the rusts and leaf blights on small grains.